LR-FHSS: Overview and Performance Analysis: LR-FHSS Operation

 Similar to LoRaWAN, the frequency band is split into different Operating Channel Width (OCW) channels.
-The number of channels available depends on the region of the world in which the network operates, thus white-list is used to mark those channels.
-In North America (FCC 902-928~MHz), the specification defines 8 LoRa--E OCW channels with 1.523~MHz bandwidth and center frequencies equal to $(903+1.6\, n)$~MHz, $n=0, \ldots, 7$.
-In Europe (ETSI 863-870~MHz), the LoRa--E OCW channels are defined to have a bandwidth equal to 137~kHz or 336~kHz depending on the selected data rate mode.
-The number of channels that can be used depends on the specific gateway technology used by the network operator.
-The number of LoRa--E channels supported by a gateway depends on the number of Digital Signal Processors (DSPs) used; each DSP covering 1.523~MHz.
-For example, in a gateway with one DSP and 200~kHz channel spacing, end-devices can use up to 7 LoRa--E channels when using a 137~kHz OCW channel for the uplink.
+The number of channels available depends on the region of the world in which the network operates, thus a white-list is used to mark those channels.
+In North America (FCC 902-928~MHz), the specification defines 8 LR-FHSS OCW channels with 1.523~MHz bandwidth and center frequencies equal to $(903+1.6\, n)$~MHz, $n=0,\dots,7$.
+In Europe (ETSI 863-870~MHz), the LR-FHSS OCW channels are defined to have a bandwidth equal to 137~kHz or 336~kHz depending on the selected DR. The number of channels that can be used depends on the specific gateway technology used by the network operator.
+The number of LR-FHSS channels supported by a gateway depends on the number of Digital Signal Processors (DSPs) used, each DSP covering 1.523~MHz.
+For example, in a gateway with one DSP and 200~kHz channel spacing, end-devices can use up to 7 LR-FHSS channels when using a 137~kHz OCW channel for the uplink.

-Each LoRa--E OCW channel is divided into several Occupied Band Width (OBW) physical channel sub-carriers with a bandwidth of 488~Hz.
-For example, the 137~kHz channel bandwidth in the EU 863-870~MHz regional parameters enables 280 LoRa--E OBW sub-carriers in a single LoRa--E OCW channel, therefore supporting simultaneous transmission.
-Because the regional regulations impose restrictions on the time and bandwidth occupation, sub-carrier hopping policies must have a minimum frequency hop.
-That is, two consecutive sub-carriers of a hopping sequence must be separated by a minimum distance.
-In the EU band, the minimum frequency shift is 3.9~kHz for each fragment~\cite{etsi2019electromagnetic}, thus creating 8 simultaneous grids of 35 usable sub-carriers in each of the 137~kHz LoRa--E OCW channels in DR8/DR9.
-In the US band, the minimum separation between LoRa–E hopping sub-carriers is 25.4~kHz.
-Similarly, this requirement results in 52~simultaneous groups of 60 usable sub-carriers for each particular 1.523~MHz OCW channel.
+Each LR-FHSS OCW channel is divided into several Occupied Band Width (OBW) physical channel subcarriers with a bandwidth of 488~Hz.
+For example, the 137~kHz channel bandwidth in the EU 863-870~MHz regional parameters enables 280 LR-FHSS OBW subcarriers in a single LR-FHSS OCW channel, therefore supporting simultaneous transmission.
+Because the regional regulations impose restrictions on the time and bandwidth occupation, subcarrier hopping policies must have a minimum frequency hop.
+That is, two consecutive subcarriers of a hopping sequence must be separated by a minimum distance.
+In the EU band, the minimum frequency shift is 3.9~kHz for each fragment~\cite{etsi2019electromagnetic}, thus creating 8 simultaneous grids of 35 usable subcarriers in each of the 137~kHz LR-FHSS OCW channels for DR8/9.
+In the US band, the minimum separation between LoRa–E hopping subcarriers is 25.4~kHz.
+Similarly, this results in 52~simultaneous groups of 60 usable subcarriers for each particular 1.523~MHz OCW channel.